Zafirlukast: Hepatic impairment

 The hepatic clearance of zafirlukast is impaired by significant hepatic impairment.
-Cirrhosis of the liver can result in an increase in the maximum plasma concentration and the total area under the curve (a measure of drug exposure) by 50–60%.
+Cirrhosis of the liver can increase the maximum plasma concentration and the total area under the curve (a measure of drug exposure) by 50–60%.

 Contraindications

-Zafirlukast is contraindicated in people that are hypersensitive or allergic to it.
+Zafirlukast is contraindicated in people who are hypersensitive or allergic to it.

 Adverse effects

 Zafirlukast is generally well tolerated, though headache and gastrointestinal (GI) upset can occur.
-The incidence of headache is between 12 and 20%, which is similar to the incidence of headache found in patients taking placebos in the studies that lead to zafirlukast's approval.
+The incidence of headaches is between 12 and 20%, which is similar to the incidence of headaches found in patients taking placebos in the studies that led to zafirlukast's approval.
 GI upset may include nausea, stomach discomfort/pain, and diarrhea.
 GI complaints can be lessened by taking zafirlukast with food, though this can dramatically impair the amount of drug that gets absorbed into the body (see the section on drug-food interactions below).

 Other common side effects include flu-like symptoms, sleep disturbances (abnormal dreams, insomnia), hallucinations, and daytime drowsiness.

 Neuropsychiatric effects

 Neuropsychiatric side effects have been reported with the use of zafirlukast and other LTRAs.
-While some side effects are less severe (e.g. abnormal dreams), others are more serious (e.g. hallucinations, tremor, suicidality).
+While some side effects are less severe (e.g. abnormal dreams), others are more serious (e.g. hallucinations, tremors, suicidality).
 These effects were discovered through post-marketing reports, as the initial trials were not designed to monitor for neuropsychiatric side effects.

 Hepatotoxicity

 Zafirlukast can also cause rare but serious side effects like acute liver injury.
 Zafirlukast-induced hepatotoxicity generally occurs within the first 2–6 months of initiating therapy, though cases have been reported up to 13 months after starting zafirlukast.
 Zafirlukast-induced hepatotoxicity is characterized by a spectrum of liver damage symptoms, including fatigue, nausea, and right upper quadrant pain followed by dark urine, jaundice and pruritus.
 Liver enzyme elevations are common, and the pattern usually reflects hepatocellular damage, resembling acute viral hepatitis.
-It is unclear how the hepatotoxicity occurs, but it may be due to a metabolic intermediate of zafirlukast, since it is metabolized in the liver through the enzyme CYP2C9.
+It is unclear how the hepatotoxicity occurs, but it may be due to a metabolic intermediate of zafirlukast since it is metabolized in the liver through the enzyme CYP2C9.
 When it does occur it can be fatal, and reexposure with zafirlukast may result in a worse injury.
 Switching zafirlukast to another medication in the same class (e.g. montelukast) or in the related class of 5-lipoxygenase inhibitors can be attempted, but caution should be employed.

 According to the "Dear Health Care Provider" letter from AstraZeneca, zafirlukast-induced hepatotoxicity has occurred predominantly in females.